IntersectMBO/plutus/doc/docs-revamp/dev-onboarding-quick-setup.md

 6. Verify that the output is correct.

 # Core concepts of Plutus smart contracts
-Before we start building our first smart contract, let's go over the following core concepts that underpin Plutus smart contracts.
+Before we start building our vesting smart contract, let's go over the following core concepts that underpin Plutus smart contracts.

 ## Datum
-A datum is a piece of data attached to a UTxO that represents the state required by the contract to validate transactions.
-For example, in a simple token transfer, the datum could include information such as the amount of tokens held in the UTxO or any conditions required for the transfer, such as a deadline for the transaction or the identity of the recipient.
-The datum is essential for the smart contract to enforce its logic and ensure that token transfers follow the rules specified by the contract.
+In a vesting contract, the datum represents the state and conditions of the vesting agreement.
+It includes information such as the beneficiary's public key hash and the deadline for the vesting period.
+The datum is attached to the UTxO that holds the vested funds and is used by the contract's validator script to enforce the vesting conditions.
+It ensures that the funds can only be released to the beneficiary after the specified deadline has passed.

 ## Redeemer
-In the EUTxO model, a redeemer is a piece of data that accompanies a transaction input when attempting to spend a UTXO that is locked by a smart contract (also known as a script).
-The redeemer provides context or arguments that the smart contract needs to validate the transaction.
-It acts as a witness to satisfy the conditions imposed by the contract's validation script, enabling the contract to determine whether the transaction is permitted to consume the UTXO.
+In the context of a vesting contract, the redeemer is typically not used, as the contract's logic does not require any additional input from the transaction.
+The validation of the transaction is based solely on the datum (vesting conditions) and the script context, such as checking if the deadline has passed and if the transaction is signed by the beneficiary.
+However, if required, a redeemer could be used to provide additional arguments to the validator script.

 ## Script context
-The script context is an object that provides information about the current state of the blockchain and the transaction being validated.
-It includes details such as the current time, the UTxOs being consumed and produced, and the signatories of the transaction.
-The script context is passed to the validator script, allowing it to make decisions based on the current state of the blockchain.
+The script context is crucial for a vesting contract as it provides information about the current state of the blockchain and the transaction being validated.
+The contract's validator script uses the script context to check if the current time has passed the vesting deadline and if the transaction is signed by the beneficiary.
+This information is necessary to determine whether the conditions for releasing the vested funds have been met.

 ## Validator scripts
-Validator scripts are Haskell functions that are the core components of Plutus smart contracts.
-They are responsible for validating transactions that interact with the contract's UTxOs.
-A validator script takes three inputs: the datum, the redeemer, and the script context.
-It uses this information to determine whether the transaction is valid according to the contract's logic.
-If the transaction is deemed valid, the validator script allows it to consume the contract's UTxOs and produce new ones.
+In a vesting contract, the validator script is responsible for enforcing the vesting conditions and ensuring that the funds are only released to the beneficiary after the specified deadline.
+The validator script takes the datum (vesting conditions) and the script context as inputs and uses this information to validate the transaction.
+If the current time is beyond the deadline and the transaction is signed by the beneficiary, the validator script allows the transaction to consume the vested funds.
+Otherwise, the transaction is deemed invalid, and the funds remain locked in the contract's UTxO.

 # Writing your first Plutus smart contract

-Now that you have a basic understanding of the core concepts, let's create a simple minimum lovelace validator contract.
+Now that you have a basic understanding of the core concepts, let's create a simple vesting contract.

 ## Setting up a Plutus project
-To set up a Plutus project for our minimum lovelace validator contract, follow these steps:
+To set up a Plutus project for our vesting contract, follow these steps:

 1. Create a new directory for your project and navigate to it in your terminal.